gerlichlab/scshic_analysis/readme.md

 ## Fig. 1

-### (f)
+### (d)

 The analysis of relative mutation rates between a sample grown for 5 days in 4sT and a control sample before and after OsO4-mediated conversion can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Calculate_relative_mutation_rate.ipynb).

-### (h)

-The quantification of doubly labelled reads in scsHi-C samples released into S-Phase for different amounts of time can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Count_percentage_doubly_labeled_S-Phase-Release.ipynb).

-### (i)

-The quantification of trans-sister contacts in scsHi-C samples generated n G2, prometaphase in the following G1 phase can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Count_cis_trans_G2_Prometaphase_G1.ipynb).

 ## Fig. 2

 ### (a)

-The visualization of the example region on chr.1 for the pooled G2 WT samples can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/G2_pooled_examples.ipynb).
+The visualization of the example region on chr.1 for the pooled G2 WT samples can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/G2_pooled_examples_v2.ipynb).

 ### (b)